The most glamorous places in the French Riviera - Citimarks

 Now, let’s take a look at the distinguished winter visitors. […]

-Their mornings are spent in day trips: thanks to an admirable effort, Madame managed to be ready by 11 o’clock: she put on a lovely dress decorated with braids and a flowery greatcoat, and was driven for lunch to the Réserve de Nice, […] or to the Hôtel de Paris in Monte-Carlo, or the “Righí d’hiver” at La Turbie. […]
+Their mornings are devoted to captivating day trips: With admirable punctuality, Madame managed to be ready by 11 o’clock; she orchestrates her morning attire, adorning herself in a lovely dress with braids and a floral greatcoat.
+She is driven for lunch to the Réserve de Nice, […] or to the Hôtel de Paris in Monte-Carlo, or the “Righí d’hiver” in La Turbie. […]

-The afternoon is reserved for lawn-tennis, five o’clock teas, white balls, and music events. […] Yacht rides are equally prescribed: there are about twenty yachts permanently anchored in Nice, and all the yacht-club men of England, France and America regard it as their duty to make an appearance there for a few days: regattas of Marseille, Cannes and Nice provide them with the opportunity.
-Female yacht uniforms consist of white and pink flannel or blue Scottish wool with embroidered anchors, matching straw boaters and yellow lace-up ankle boots. […]
+The afternoon is reserved for lawn-tennis, five o’clock teas, elegant soirées featuring white balls, and musical events. […] Yacht rides are equally de rigueur, with approximately twenty yachts permanently anchored in Nice.
+Members of yacht clubs from England, France, and America consider it a duty to grace the city with their presence, participating in regattas held in Marseille, Cannes, and Nice.
+The female yacht uniform boasts white and pink flannel or blue Scottish wool, embroidered anchors, matching straw boaters, and stylish yellow lace-up ankle boots. […]

-Dinners offer a stage for a parade of diamonds, pearl necklaces, tennis bracelets, tiaras, diadems. […] Foreigners don’t have the slightest squalm: they display the precious contents of their jewelry boxes superbly.
+Dinners set the stage for a dazzling parade of diamonds, pearl necklaces, tennis bracelets, tiaras, diadems. […] Foreigners, unburdened by any qualms, proudly showcase the exquisite contents of their jewelry boxes.

-Such was the case of the Belle Otero (note: famous Spanish dancer and courtesan): not being able to wear all of her jewels, she exhibited them in a showcase placed in the prompt box at the forestage. […]
+In the case of the Belle Otero (note: a famous Spanish dancer and courtesan), unable to adorn herself with all her jewels, she opted to showcase them in a display box at the forestage. […]

 Victor Ardouin-Dumazet,